Rediet-W/TO-DO-LIST-APP-with-javascript/README.md

 # TO-DO-LIST-APP-with-javascript

 This is a simple To-Do List application built using HTML, CSS, and JavaScript.
-The application allows users to add, edit, and delete tasks, helping them manage their tasks efficiently.

 ## Features